Shahabks/my-voice-analysis/README.md

 Development
 My-Voice-Analysis was developed by MYOLUTIONS Lab in Japan.
 It is part of New Generation of Voice Recognition and Analysis Project in MYSOLUTIONS Lab.
-That is planned to rich the functionality of My-Voice Analysis by adding more advanced functions.
+That is planned to enrich the functionality of My-Voice Analysis by adding more advanced functions.

 References and Acknowledgements
 1. DeJong N.H, and Ton Wempe [2009]; “Praat script to detect syllable nuclei and measure speech rate automatically”; Behavior Research Methods, 41(2).385-390.